-- 63. There shall be a Nominating Committee of Corporation elected by Corporation at an annual general meeting to serve until the conclusion of the next annual general meeting.
+- 71. There shall be a Nominating Committee of Corporation elected by Corporation at an annual general meeting to serve until the conclusion of the next annual general meeting.
 The Nominating Committee of Corporation shall consist of the Chair of Corporation and the President (both ex officio), and three other members of Corporation under s.5 (b), (c), (d), (e), (f), (g), or (h) of the Act.
-The Nominating Committee shall have the power to fix its quorum at not less than a majority of its members, to elect its Chair and to regulate its procedures, subject to this General Bylaw. - 64.
-The Nominating Committee of Corporation shall nominate:

-- (a) Members for the Standing Committee for the Appointment of the President; - (b) Three members of Corporation to serve on the Board of Governors, as outlined in s.4(b) of this General Bylaw; - (c) Members for the Bylaw Committee of Corporation; and - (d) Members of any other committees Corporation deems appropriate.
+The Nominating Committee shall have the power to fix its quorum at not less than a majority of its members, to elect its Chair and to regulate its procedures, subject to this General Bylaw. - 72.
+The Nominating Committee of Corporation shall nominate: - (a) Corporation members for the Search for the President Committee, under s.57; - (b) Three members of Corporation to serve on the Board of Governors, as outlined in s.4(b) of this General Bylaw; - (c) Members for the Bylaw Committee of Corporation; and - (d) Members of any other committees Corporation deems appropriate.